benoitvallon/titlecase-french/README.md

 - A title always starts with a word in uppercase
 - A specific list of words are in lowercase
 - After a quote *'* words can be in lowercase or uppercase depending of the word before the quote
-- Acronyms are in lower case
+- Acronyms are in lowercase
+- Uppercase with accent are replaced with their version without accent

 Some examples (see below for bigger list):